xsivan/gabot/index.md

 ---

 ### *Twitch and Youtube notifications*
-Automatic notifications when a lecture or exercise stream starts and when it is published new video on Youtube from the subject.
+Automatic notifications when a lecture or exercise stream starts and when a new video is published on Youtube from the subject.

 ---

 ### *Q&A System*
 People in dedicated channels can ask questions, vote for them (by responses).
 The voting results are displayed in Discord threads.
-If the question is answered, it can be "archived", i.e. moved to another, designated,channels.
+If the question is answered, it can be "archived", i.e. moved to another designated channels.

 ---